This Herman Miller face mask is designed to fight modern slavery

 In this case, the mask is made by Puerto Rican circular fashion company Retazo L3C; the elastic ear loops are made in Italy; and the aluminum, bendable nose clip is made in Connecticut.
 It has a Global Organic Textile Standard (GOTS) certified cotton interior lining and is printed with vegan, water-based inks.
 The mask has biodegradable packaging.

-Even for a simple mask design, Miller notes just how much of an ethical labyrinth material sourcing can be when you pay attention (which, of course, every designer should).
+Miller notes just how much of an ethical labyrinth material sourcing can be when you pay attention (which, of course, every designer should).
 “There are so many building products that go into a building, and it’s hard to follow all of them.
 Even if you specify the location, substitutions happen,” Miller says.

 The project opened his eyes.
 “We have definitely learned a lot in the past year about this process as this group has begun to get more mobilized and we intend to do more in the future,” says Miller.
 “There was a long period of time where people weren’t really thinking about this and that includes us.
 I think now we know so much more about it, it’s hard not to think about it or try to source things ethically now.”